cpicanco/trackbias/README.md

 # trackbias

 Track Bias is a track bar with multiple positions (ranging from 0 to 100).
-Each position+delta is called a "spot".

 ![TTrackBias](https://raw.githubusercontent.com/cpicanco/trackbias/main/docs/trackbias-face.png)

 One can set and get deltas from multiple positions easily.
+Each position+delta is called a "spot".

-## Exemple
+## Example

 ```pascal
   uses Controls.Bias;